North Mount Franklin

 Hiking up to the summit from the north.
 The Organ Mountains are visible in the distance.
 Photo courtesy of Ken Steiner.

-View of North Franklin from above.
+View towards the east of North Franklin from above.
 The road is the Patriot Freeway, the El Paso Class C airspace exists east of the Patriot Freeway.

 Directions to Launch